-This article originally appeared on VICE Australia.
 Growing up in a conservative Muslim household, if any of my cousins had tattoos they always had to keep them hidden.
 Tattoos were both a religious and cultural taboo.
-I remember when my uncle visited us from America, every time he reached over the dinner table our eyes went to the black lines crawling from the bottom of his sweater.
+I remember when my uncle visited us from America, every time he reached over the dinner table our eyes went to the black lines crawling from the bottom of his pullover.
 They were a mystery to us, although we could see they had some kind of spiritual significance to him.

-These days, my skin is inked with the names of murdered friends, a portrait of Gaddafi (the former prime minister of Libya), dates of imprisonment, and a 1%er diamond.
+These days my skin is inked with the names of murdered friends, a portrait of Gaddafi, dates of imprisonment, and a 1%er diamond.
 I got my tattoos knowing wholeheartedly that my closest family members would only see them during the Islamic ritual of bathing the body before burial.
-I wanted my ink to form a visual portrait of ideas and events that transformed me, literally and spiritually.
+I wanted my ink to form a visual portrait of ideas and events that transfigured me, literally and spiritually.

 So do we get tattoos for ourselves, or to flaunt in front of others?
-In the West, it's probably a bit of both.
+In the West it's probably a bit of both.
 And that's why I've always found the Japanese Yakuza’s take on tattoos so fascinating.
-They believe that tattoos are private, and so they'll commit to full body suits that can't be seen above any collars or cuffs.
-In this way, the humility of Japanese society has restrained tattoo culture from interrupting public life.
+They believe that tattoos are private, and so they'll commit to full body-suits that can't be seen above any collars or cuffs.
+And in this way, the humility of Japanese society has restrained tattoo culture from interrupting public life.

-Of all the tattoo artists in Japan, Horiyoshi III is probably the most legendary.
-He's an Irezumi tattooist based in Yokohama, and he's also the favored tattooist of the Yakuza—the Japanese mafia.
+Of all the tattoo artists in Japan, Horiyoshi 3 is probably the most legendary.
+He's an Irezumi tattooist based in Yokohama, and he's also the favoured tattooist of the Yakuza—the Japanese mafia.

 The men were members of the local Yakuza family.
-Horiyoshi was tattooing a bright red koi fish on their boss, a graying man in a red Champion tracksuit.
-They offered me a cigarette, and I anxiously asked them if I should step outside to smoke.
+Horiyoshi was tattooing a bright red Koi fish on their boss, a greying man in a red Champion tracksuit.
+They offered me a cigarette, I anxiously asked them if I should step outside to smoke.
 The buzz from Horiyoshi's needle stopped abruptly as he began to chuckle, as if waking from a lucid dream.
-“Relax—stay and smoke.”
+“Relax, stay and smoke.”

 VICE: So why do you think Yakuza members like to be tattooed by you?

-Horiyoshi III: Yakuza always want the best; everything must be first class.
+HORIYOSHI 3: Yakuza always want the best, everything must be first class.
 Whatever they wear, the places they hang out, the women they walk with, and the cars they drive.
 They have a lot of pride.
 And they want to look good, so they come here.

-The way tattoo culture is connected to the Yakuza and the crime world has a lot to do with journalism.
-Growing up, little kids will read about the Yakuza and think that they are bad people.
+The way tattoo culture is connected to the Yakuza or criminal world has a lot to do with journalism.
+When little kids are raised, they’re going to read about the Yakuza and think that they are bad people.
 But I know them personally.
 They do a lot of good things for our community.
-When the earthquake happened, they responded with aid faster than the government.
-Everyone left their homes, and it was the Yakuza that insured that no one was burglarized.
+When the earthquake happened they responded with aid faster than the government.
+Everyone left their homes and it was the Yakuza that insured that nobody would be burgled.

 I read that criminals were often punished by tattoos in the Edo period?

-In the Edo period, criminals would get the Tokigawa symbol on the back of their necks to avoid the death penalty.
+In the Edo period criminals would get the symbol of Tokugawa on the back of their necks to avoid the death penalty.
 But then the officials would just hack the skin off before they executed them.
 If you tattoo a family symbol it is a very serious crime, almost as bad as tattooing a first generation samurai symbol.

-Does the Yakuza feel that these scenes from Japanese mythology express who they really are, outside of propaganda-fueled stereotypes?
+Does the Yakuza feel that these scenes from Japanese mythology express who they really are, outside of propaganda-fuelled stereotypes?

 If the Yakuza want to use tattoos to show the public that they’re in a gang, they will simply wear visible tattoos and say they are Yakuza.
 But they’re not that stupid.
 I don’t think they get their tattoos with their allegiance to the Yakuza in mind.
-People sometimes refer to Yakuza through the word ninkyō, which actually means "helping people below you."
-Yakuza are trying to help people, and that’s what it is traditionally about.
+People sometimes refer to Yakuza through the word ninkyō which actually means helping people below you.
+Yakuza are trying to help people that’s what it is traditionally about.
 The tattoos are to show that they have the strength to help the weak.
 But it doesn’t need to be made public.